cmeissner/codeaffen.org/_drafts/2023-11-14-scc_admission_flow.md

 ## Dos and don'ts

-For the work with SCCs, some rules should be considered.
-We will list here some of the common ones to give you a good starting point.
+For the work with SCCs, there should be some rules that should be considered.
+Here are some common ones to give you a good starting point.

 ### Predefined SCCs

-OpenShift comes with a rich set of [predefined SCCs](https://docs.openshift.com/container-platform/4.11/authentication/managing-security-context-constraints.html#default-sccs_configuring-internal-oauth), which should cover most of the common use cases.
+OpenShift is equipped with a comprehensive array of [predefined SCCs](https://docs.openshift.com/container-platform/4.11/authentication/managing-security-context-constraints.html#default-sccs_configuring-internal-oauth), which are designed to cater to the majority of prevalent usage scenarios.

-These SCCs can be used as-is, e.g. by applying `anyuid` to let a container run under any UID, including UID 0.
+These SCCs can be used as-is, for example, by applying `anyuid` it let a container run under any UID, including UID 0.

 #### Default SCC

-Starting with OpenShift 4.11+ (Kubernetes 1.25) [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/) become stable and is enabled by default.
-With this version, new SCCs `*-v2`were established to meet the [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/).
+Starting with OpenShift 4.11+, [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/) is enabled by default.
+With this version, new SCCs (`*-v2`) were established to conform to the [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/).
 If no SCCs is applied to the ServiceAccount of a Deployment, `restricted-v2` will be applied to this workload.

 #### Adaptation

-If you need to adapt an SCC, **never** do this within the SCCs coming with OpenShift.
-Modifying predefined SCCs can harm your cluster health as the SCCs included with OpenShift are heavily used by the cluster components, and it can cause unexpected side effects on cluster workloads.
+If it is necessary to modify an SCC, it is advisable not to do so within the SCCs that are provided with OpenShift.
+Modifying predefined SCCs can have a detrimental impact on the health of your cluster, as the SCCs included with OpenShift are extensively utilized by the cluster components, and it may result in unanticipated adverse effects on the cluster workloads.

-Instead of modifying a predefined SCC, make a copy of the SCC, you need to adapt and make your changes there.
+Instead of modifying a predefined SCC, you can make a copy of the SCC and then adapt and make your changes there.

 ### ServiceAccount - SCC assignment